collective/babble.client/README.txt

 portal_quickinstaller tool in the ZMI (Zope management interface).

 In Plone, go to the portlets manage page.
-In the dropdown of addable portlets, there should now be a new types of portlet, "Who's online?".
+In the dropdown of addable portlets, there should now be a new types of portlet, "Online contacts".

 Add this portlet.
 If you have more than one person currently using the site, you should see them appear in this portlet.

-Note: When you are running your portal_javascripts registry in debug mode (or running './bin/instance fg' in Plone4), then the "Who's Online?" portlet will show *all* the registered users, and not just the online ones, to make debugging easier.
+Note: When you are running your portal_javascripts registry in debug mode (or running './bin/instance fg' in Plone4), then the "Online contacts" portlet will show *all* the registered users, and not just the online ones, to make debugging easier.